Steve Scully: Career

-Scully began his journalism career in 1981-82 as a weekend newscaster on WAMU, the American University-based radio station.
+Scully began his journalism career in 1981-82 as a weekend newscaster on WAMU, the American University–based radio station.
 Following his undergraduate degree, he worked as a reporter and anchor for Erie's WSEE-TV in 1982 and 1983.
 He returned to WSEE after completing his graduate studies in 1984.
-After a stint as a Washington, D.C.-based correspondent for WHBF-TV in Rock Island, Illinois, he joined WHEC-TV in Rochester, New York, in 1986 as a correspondent covering business, politics and local government.
+After a stint as a Washington, D.C.–based correspondent for WHBF-TV in Rock Island, Illinois, he joined WHEC-TV in Rochester, New York, in 1986 as a correspondent covering business, politics and local government.
 He also taught courses on media and politics as an adjunct faculty member at Nazareth College and St. John Fisher College.

-C-SPAN host
+C-SPAN

 Scully joined C-SPAN in 1990 as political editor and White House producer.
-Since 1990 he has been responsible for coordinating campaign programming for C-SPAN, C-SPAN.org and C-SPAN Radio.
-As senior producer for the network's White House coverage, Scully manages a team of field producers responsible for coverage of the White House, politics and special projects.
-He serves as a regular Sunday host of Washington Journal, a live three-hour news and public affairs program.
-He is a host and moderator for a number of other C-SPAN programs, including Newsmakers, Road to the White House and In Depth on Book TV.
-In addition to his television work, he regularly appears on C-SPAN Radio's Washington Today, a live two-hour afternoon drive time program broadcast nationwide on Sirius XM Radio.
+Over his tenure at the network, he was responsible for coordinating campaign programming for C-SPAN, C-SPAN.org and C-SPAN Radio.
+As senior producer for the network's White House coverage, Scully managed a team of field producers responsible for coverage of the White House, politics and special projects.
+He served as a regular Sunday host of Washington Journal, a live three-hour news and public affairs program.
+He was a host and moderator for a number of other C-SPAN programs, including Newsmakers, Road to the White House and In Depth on Book TV.
+In addition to his television work, he regularly appeared on C-SPAN Radio's Washington Today, a live two-hour afternoon drive time program broadcast nationwide on Sirius XM Radio.

-Scully prepared for and served as backup moderator for all four the presidential and vice presidential debates during fall 2016.
-He was supposed to moderate the aforementioned second 2020 presidential debate, but the debate was cancelled when Donald Trump, the Republican nominee, refused to agree to a virtual debate after his COVID-19 diagnosis.
+Scully was a backup moderator for all four of the 2016 presidential and vice presidential debates.
+He was supposed to moderate the second 2020 presidential debate, but it was cancelled when Donald Trump, the Republican nominee, refused to agree to a virtual debate after his COVID-19 diagnosis.

-On October 15, 2020, the date that the second 2020 Presidential Debate in Miami was supposed to be held, C-SPAN suspended Scully temporarily after he admitted to lying about his Twitter feed being hacked when confronted about an exchange he had with Anthony Scaramucci.
+On October 15, 2020, the date that the second 2020 presidential debate was supposed to be held, C-SPAN placed Scully on temporary paid leave after he admitted to misleading about his Twitter feed being hacked when confronted about an exchange he had with Anthony Scaramucci.
 According to Politico, it was not the first time Scully "used the [hacking] excuse to disavow posts in his name, having done so at least twice in the past".
 The Daily Beast reported that, in 2012 and 2013, Scully "apologized for tweets about weight loss, among other things, saying, 'Darn those hackers.'"
 In reference to the Scaramucci tweet, Scully apologised to his colleagues stating "I ask for their forgiveness."

-Scully returned as a producer for the call-in show Washington Journal, and The Weekly, from January 5, 2021.
+Scully returned as a producer for the call-in show Washington Journal, and on-air host of The Weekly, on January 5, 2021.
 He returned to host Washington Journal on April 5, 2021.

-In July 2021, Scully departed from C-SPAN to take a position as vice president of communications at the Bipartisan Policy Center.
+In July 2021, as part of a company-wide buy-out offer due to cable cord cutting, Scully departed from C-SPAN to take a position as vice president of communications at the Bipartisan Policy Center.